iCliniq Logo

 Hello doctor,

 I have had post-nasal drip for the last three months.
-It causes me to cough up mucus from my throat.
-It is very thick sometimes bloody or sometimes cloudy.
-I am also having bloody, crusty issues in my nose with sneezing.
-I am not sick, no fever, no aches, and do not feel bad.
-I just want to stop the mucus (it sometimes chokes me) and want to stop the bloody, crusty nose with sneezing.
-I tried Zyrtec and Flonase, but both did not help.
-I am afraid to take Benadryl because of other medicines I take for sleep and anxiety.
+It causes me to cough up mucus from my throat, which is sometimes thick, bloody, or cloudy.
+I am also experiencing bloody, crusty issues in my nose along with sneezing.
+I am not sick, have no fever or aches, and do not feel unwell.
+I just want to stop the mucus (which sometimes chokes me) and address the bloody, crusty nose and sneezing.
+I tried Zyrtec (Cetirizine) and Flonase (Fluticasone), but neither helped.
+I am afraid to take Benadryl (Diphenhydramine) because of the other medications I take for sleep and anxiety.
 What other suggestions do you have?

 Hello,